Skip navigation

 Treatment

 The treatment of diverticulitis depends on how serious the symptoms are.
-Some people may need to be in the hospital, but most of the time, the problem can be treated at home.
+Some people may need to be in the hospital, but often, the problem can be treated at home.

 To help with the pain, your provider may suggest that you: